 Discussion

 Participation in LIP did not result in a significant improvement in fluid adherence as measured by weight; although a reduction was observed, it did not achieve a clinically significant 2kg reduction identified a priori.
 Similarly BP did not alter significantly and, within the RCT period, it was actually observed to increase in comparison to controls.
 However, the secondary measure of oedema status did achieve statistical significance when combining groups’ data from baseline to 6-week follow-up; providing an observable reduction in fluid retention in a significant proportion of participants.
 Similarly, in the original application of this intervention to HD patients,23 there were no significant changes in fluid intake, as measured by interdialytic weight gain IWG post-intervention, but at 10-week follow-up significant reductions were observed.
 This long-term effect was not explored formally in the current study; however within the IG a mean reduction in weight of 1.73kg (±2.96) from baseline to 16-week follow-up indicates promising but not statistically significant results.
 As Sharp et al23 similarly hypothesised, it may be reasonable to assume that further developed cognitive and behavioural self-management strategies continue following intervention conclusion.
 Similar longitudinal effects have been observed in comparable research with HD patients.30 Therefore, it would be worthwhile to investigate the longer-term impact on fluid adherence by reassessing measures beyond 16-weeks in future.
 Furthermore, the primary measures utilised in the current study, although more objective than self-report measures used in other PD research,13 remain crude outcomes in comparison to the use of IWG for HD.
 Consequently, it would be worth considering other forms of fluid measure for PD; indeed, application of bio-impedance devices, such as the ‘Body Composition Monitor’ (BCM), have recently been shown as effective means to assess fluid volume status.15 These devices have also indicated a wide spread of BP and fluid volume, meaning the measure of BP in the current study may not necessarily correlate with fluid adherence.
-However, anecdotal evidence from the current study revealed that due to three patients improved fluid adherence, clinical decisions were made to cease or reduce their BP medications; this echoes clinical findings of the importance of fluid adherence in maintaining normal BP.31
+However, anecdotal evidence from the current study revealed that due to three patients’ improved fluid adherence, clinical decisions were made to cease or reduce their BP medications; this echoes clinical findings of the importance of fluid adherence in maintaining normal BP.31

 It is understood that dialysis, both PD and HD, can adversely affect psychological wellbeing and quality of life;32 indeed, anxiety, depression and a perceived reduction in quality of life have been identified as predictors of dialysis non-adherence.4,12,33,34 Therefore the significant improvements seen in these areas as a consequence of LIP are not only beneficial for overall psychological wellbeing and quality of life, but also in their predictive utility of enhanced adherence.
 Although LIP did not reveal any significant changes in the primary research question of fluid adherence; it did show positive and significant improvements in overall HADS scores and the anxiety domain, in addition to overall SF-36 scores and mental health domain, with notable improvements in subscales of ‘role physical’ and ‘social function’.
 The original intervention used among HD patients revealed no significant changes in these areas of psychological functioning;23 therefore no detrimental effects occurred as a result of the group intervention, but no positive impacts were seen either.
 Similarly, other interventions to improve self-management among PD patients have been ineffective in enhancing psychological wellbeing or quality of life.24 Consequently the current study has demonstrated that utilising a CBT group-approach has been effective in improving these aspects of functioning among the PD cohort; a significant and new finding.